CBAT-DT: News programming

 The station's flagship 6 p.m. newscast has been broadcast from Fredericton since the 1980s, first as the CBC News for New Brunswick, then as NB Now.
 This arrangement continued until 2000, when the national restructuring of CBC local news led to the creation of Canada Now, which consisted of a half-hour national and international news segment produced from Vancouver airing at 6 p.m., and a locally produced half-hour segment airing at 6:30 p.m.

 Following the cancellation of Canada Now in 2007, the station's local news reverted to a full-hour format as CBC News: New Brunswick at Six.
 On August 31, 2009, CBC New Brunswick expanded the supper-time newscast from 60 to 90 minutes and pushed it back an hour (from 5 p.m. to 6:30 p.m.) in compliance with CBC News' mandate for more local news coverage.

 The 5:30 p.m. portion was titled CBC News: Maritimes at 5:30, and was also seen on Prince Edward Island on CBCT.
 In January 2010, CBC News: Maritimes at 5:30 was replaced with an extra half hour of the provincial newscasts on CBAT and CBCT.
 As of September 2012, CBAT carries regional Maritime newscasts at 11 p.m. on Sunday – Friday and at 7 p.m. on Saturdays.

 CBAT was also the only CBC owned-and-operated television station to simulcast a local CBC Radio One station's morning program until other O&Os began doing the same in 2014.
-CBAT's New Brunswick First is a simulcast of CBZF-FM's Information Morning, airing on weekday mornings from 6–8 a.m.
+CBAT's New Brunswick First is a simulcast of CBZF-FM's Information Morning, airing on weekday mornings from 6 to 8 a.m.
+Weather forecasts are done via satellite from CBC Halifax.

-The current local anchor on CBAT is Harry Forestell.
-Past anchors have included Andy Wilson, Todd Battis, Carole MacNeil, Geoff Britt, Anita Sharma, Terry Seguin and Genevieve Tomney.
-Weathercaster Rose Arseneault was popular with viewers until she lost her job due to budget cutbacks in 2000.
-The weather forecast is now done by meteorologist Ryan Snoddon via satellite from CBC Halifax.

-In 2003, CBAT made a controversial programming decision to preempt CBC's broadcast of Game 7 of the Stanley Cup Finals in order to carry live returns from the provincial election.
+In 2003, CBAT made a controversial programming decision to preempt the CBC's broadcast of Game 7 of the Stanley Cup Finals in order to carry live returns from the provincial election.